 The Camp Medical Technician is the Most Important Person in Ensuring Your Kids Safety at Camp and Handling All of Their Camp Meds.

 Many camps use only one qualified staffer or volunteer with perhaps a couple of less qualified staffers or volunteers to assist them.
-The Medical Technician will be living on-site and provide 24/7 on-call availability during the camp session.
-It is not uncommon for camps and outdoor organizations to employ a full-time, seasonal camp nurse.
-They should always have a strong influence on the final decisions of any off-site treatment or response.
+The Medical Technician will be living on-site to provide 24/7 on-call availability during the camp sessions.

-Important Camp Insight To Be Aware Of For Your Kids Safety With Their Camp Meds!
+Important Summer Camp Tip for Your Kids Safety with Their Camp Meds!

-What Exactly Does The Medical Technician Do At Camp?
+What Exactly Does The Medical Technician Do At Summer Camp?

 Proper Camp Medical Technician Qualifications: